 State awards $7.9 million in ARPA money for expanded cellular service

 Jan.
-1—JEFFERSON CITY, Mo. — The Missouri Department of Economic Development announced on Friday it was awarding more than $7.9 million in American Rescue Plan Act (ARPA) funds to 14 projects to improve cellular coverage across the state of Missouri.
+2—JEFFERSON CITY, Mo. — The Missouri Department of Economic Development announced on Friday it was awarding more than $7.9 million in American Rescue Plan Act funds to 14 projects to improve cellular coverage across the state of Missouri.

 This is the second round of such grants the department has awarded and two of these grants are designed to improve cellular phone coverage in Southwest Missouri.